Date: July 28, 1834

 On July 28, 1834, after eating two plates of blackberries at dinner, Elijah became violently ill.
 Matthias forbade any doctors or medical aid for Elijah.
 Elijah agreed, saying only prayer would save him.
 He was left alone, lying in his own vomit and excrement.
 The following morning Elijah Pierson was dead.
 Two doctors who performed an autopsy declared Pierson had been poisoned.

 The Kingdom was in disarray.
 Benjamin Folger had deeded his Mount Zion to Pierson and on his death, the Westchester County treasurer seized the property.
 What was left of Mathias's following fled to Manhattan.
 Benjamin Folger, now totally disillusioned gave Matthias $630 to go west and set up a new Kingdom.
 When Mathias left, Folger reported to the police that Matthias had stolen the money.
-Matthias was arrested and sent to the prison ward at Belevue Hospital.
+Matthias was arrested and sent to the prison ward at Bellevue Hospital.